capless/kev/README.md

 ![alt text](https://s3.amazonaws.com/capless/images/kev-small.png "KEV - Keys, Extra Stuff, and Values")

 # kev
 K.E.V.
 (Keys, Extra Stuff, and Values) is a Python ORM for key-value stores and document databases based on [**Valley**](https://www.github.com/capless/valley).
 Currently supported backends are Redis, S3, DynamoDB and a S3/Redis hybrid backend.

+## PROJECT UPDATE
+The DynamoDB and Cloudant backends were moved to [DocB](https://github.com/capless/docb).
+The Redis, S3, and S3/Redis backend will continue supported here in Kev.
+We felt the need to split up the key-value stores and document databases.

 [![Build Status](https://travis-ci.org/capless/kev.svg?branch=master)](https://travis-ci.org/capless/kev)